sbiickert/AdventOfCode2021/README.md

 1. I solved Part One on the first try.
 First run of the code.
 I've never done that before. <mic drop>
 2. The Part One solution actually resulted in me having the Part Two solution ready to go.
 I just needed to reverse the collection and score it.

+## Day 14: First Fail

+Today was the first day where I had to go to Reddit to see how Part 2 was done.
+I knew when I started that an iterative approach was going to hit the wall when building the polymer, but when part 1 finished fast I had hope.
+I tried re-writing as a recursion, but it was even worse.
+I played with optimizing, but it wasn't going to help.
+It turned out the answer was a lot like the lanternfish, but I couldn't see it until I was shown.